 When Can I Work on the Project?
-I would be able to work on this in Summer 2016.
+I would be able to work on this in Spring 2018 or Summer 2018.

 Is Funding Available?
 There has been no grant funding set aside for this project, however there may be grants that we can apply for once we formalize a project.

 More Information: Please email Prof. Kasman if you are interested in learning more.